 - periodic review of stakeholders’ input on the noteworthy research directions.

 The school believes that all forms of scholarships that contribute to the advancement of the teaching quality have to be supported.
-In this context, the following forms of intellectual efforts and academic contributions are specially encouraged and rewarded by the institution:
+In this context, the following forms of intellectual efforts and academic contributions are especially encouraged and rewarded by the institution:

 - articles in referred academic journals, chapters in books